A Brief about Lakshmi Mittal

 Are the words which turned out to be true with one of the most famous Indian entrepreneurs Lakshmi Mittal.
 This Indian steel magnate is a protagonist who laddered from typical rags to the richest story.
 He is the CEO of Arcelor Mittal, the world’s largest steel making company.
-He is a London based Indian billionaire who took the position of being the fifth richest man in the world blessed with a personal fortune of US $ 32.0 billion according to Forbes magazine.
 The Financial Times titled him as its 2006 person of the year.
 He was listed amongst India’s Richest 2019 by Forbes.

 Lakshmi Narayan Mittal was born in a village named Sadalpur in Rajasthan which is deprived of minimum amenities like electricity till 1960.
 He was born on June 15th, 1950.
 He spent his child hood days with his family on bare grounds and rope beds in a house built by his grandfather who used to work for Taradas Ghanshyamdas Poddar firm before India got its independence.
 Then his family moved to Calcutta in West Bengal where his father Mohan Lal Mittal earned fortune by being a partner in a steel company.
 He had two sibling brothers Promod and Vinod Mittal who were into family business.

 Lakshmi was a sharp and intelligent child right from the beginning and always used to get good numbers.
 He graduated as a topper from St.Xavier’s college in Calcutta with a Bachelor of Commerce degree in Business and Accounting in 1969.